gabi-barbu/rebeka_ai/README.md

-Dashboard - Work in progress, use Clerk to login with google account Conversation - 90% ready, feel free to test it similar to Chat GPT Rest are still in development, will update here next push
+Dashboard - Work in progress, use Clerk to login with google account.
+Conversation - 90% ready, feel free to test it similar to Chat GPT.
+Rest are still in development, will update here next push.

 ## Getting Started